verklegarden/schnorr-on-evm/ERC.md

 ### Elliptic Curve `mulmuladd`

 In order to verify Schnorr signatures a `mulmuladd` operation must be performed over secp256k1.
-As Vitalik notes _(ref: Magician post)_, the `ecrecover` precompile can be abused to perform such an operation, with the caveat that the result is not returned as elliptic curve point but rather as Ethereum address.
+As Vitalik notes, the `ecrecover` precompile can be abused to perform such an operation, with the caveat that the result is not returned as elliptic curve point but rather as Ethereum address[^4].

 The `ecrecover` precompile can roughly be implemented in python via: